Schanze117/RespawnRoom/README.md

 ### Backend
 - Node.js, Express, Apollo Server (GraphQL)
 - MongoDB with Mongoose for data modeling
-- JWT, Passport.js with Google OAuth, bcrypt for security
+- JWT, bcrypt for security
 - CORS and rate limiting for protection

 ### External APIs
 - IGDB for game data
-- Google OAuth for authentication

 - PubNub for real-time messaging

 ## Installation